 Even if you do not use your domain name to send emails, it is advisable to set an SPF record.
 You can set the SPF record that no server has permission to send emails from the domain name.
 In that case, the record will look like v=spf1 -all.
 The domain will not send an email from that time.

 In this article, you learned how to setup SPF record for Exchange Server.
 It’s important to create an SPF record for each domain configured in Exchange Server.
 To generate an SPF record, use MxToolbox SPF Record Generator.
-Use the MxToolbox SuperTool for checking the SPF record and verifying it.
+Use the MxToolbox SuperTool to check and to verify the SPF record.
 Don’t forget to always configure an SPF record, even if you don’t use the domain name to send emails as shown in the article.

 I hope you enjoyed this article.
 You may also like Check Let’s Encrypt certificate status.
 Don’t forget to follow us and share this article.